Terry Williams (drummer)

+During 1983 and 1984, Williams and Dire Straits frontman Mark Knopfler were also involved with other projects outside of Dire Straits, and they both played on Phil Everly's and Cliff Richard's song "She Means Nothing To Me", which was a UK hit single in February 1983, taken from the album "Phil Everly".
+Knopfler also wrote and produced the music score for the David Puttnam produced film Local Hero.
+The album was released in April 1983 and Williams played drums on one track, “Freeway Flyer”.
+This was followed in 1984 by Knopfler's music scores for the films Cal (soundtrack) and Comfort and Joy, both of which Williams contributed to.
+Also in 1984, Williams played drums on the Knopfler penned track "Private Dancer" for Tina Turner's comeback album of the same name to which other Dire Straits members also contributed, as well as the song "Steel Claw" recorded for the same project.

-Williams remained with Dire Straits for the recording of their fifth studio album, 1985's Brothers in Arms, however according to a Sound on Sound magazine interview with co-producer Neil Dorfsman his drumming performance was considered to be unsuitable for the desired sound of the album during the first month of the recording sessions, and he was temporarily replaced by jazz session drummer Omar Hakim, who re-recorded the album's drum parts during a two-day stay and then left.
-Both Hakim and Williams are credited on the album, although Williams' contribution on the finished album was the song "Walk of life" and the improvised crescendo at the beginning of "Money for Nothing".
-In another interview with Neil Dorsman, Williams played toms and tom fills throughout “Money for Nothing”, while Omar Hakim played drums on all the remaining tracks on the album, although Williams featured in the music videos for all the hit singles.
-Williams was back in Dire Straits as a full time member for the hugely successful 1985–1986 Brothers in Arms world tour that followed.
+Williams remained as a full time member of Dire Straits for the recording of their fifth studio album, 1985's Brothers in Arms, however according to a Sound on Sound magazine interview with co-producer Neil Dorfsman, his drumming performance was considered to be unsuitable for the desired sound of the album during the first month of the recording sessions, which led to him being released from the remainder of the sessions and being temporarily replaced by jazz session drummer Omar Hakim, who re-recorded the album's drum parts during a two-day stay and then left.
+Both Hakim and Williams are credited on the album, although Williams' contribution on the finished album was the rockabilly hit single "Walk of Life" and the improvised crescendo at the beginning of "Money for Nothing".
+According to another interview with Neil Dorsman, Williams played toms and tom fills throughout “Money for Nothing” and "Walk of Life", while Omar Hakim played drums on all the remaining tracks on the album, although Williams featured in the music videos for all the hit singles.
+Williams was back in Dire Straits as a full time member for the 1985–1986 Brothers in Arms world tour that followed.

 After a hiatus of almost two years, Dire Straits regrouped with Eric Clapton to perform at the Nelson Mandela 70th Birthday Tribute concert staged on 11 June 1988 at Wembley Stadium, in which they were the headline act.
-This was one of the final concerts in which Terry Williams played with Dire Straits.
+This was one of the final concerts in which Williams played with Dire Straits.
 In September 1988 Mark Knopfler announced the official disbanding of Dire Straits and Williams then left the band.
-The compilation album Money for Nothing was released in October 1988 and featured selections from Williams’ 1982-85 tenure with the band.
-Dire Straits did a charity concert in Newcastle in 1989 with Terry on drums.
-This was his last concert ever with the band.
+The compilation album Money for Nothing was released in October 1988 and featured selections from Williams’ 1982–85 tenure with the band.
+Dire Straits regrouped for a one off charity concert in Newcastle in 1989 with Williams on drums.
+This was his last ever concert with the band.
 Dire Straits regrouped in 1990 and again in 1991 without Williams as drummer.

 In 1988, Williams played drums on albums by Graham Parker and Nick Lowe.

-In 1996, Williams briefly rejoined Man, after John Weathers left, but he departed the following year.
-He also played in concerts such as the 50th birthday tribute to John Lennon and the 60th birthday of Chuck Berry.

-Williams ran a blues club in Swansea from 2000 until 2007.